 My Final Thoughts On Starlight VPS Hosting

 OK, friends.
 Starlight Virtual Machines (Spaceship VPS) is a suitable hosting option for static websites and US VPN servers.
 These are powered by AMD EPYC and NVMe SSDs and deliver 1 Gbps network speed.
-But there are 3 key issues, including the lack of a control panel, only 1 data center, and a poor SSH terminal.
+However, there are three key issues: the lack of a control panel, a single data center, and a poor SSH terminal.

-For testing purposes, I used their entry-level hosting plans—performance was not very impressive, but I don’t think it will be a big deal for most people.
+For testing purposes, I used their entry-level hosting plans.
+The performance wasn’t very impressive, but I don’t think it will be a significant issue for most people.

 You can install OpenLiteSpeed with WordPress during virtual machine deployment.
-It includes a free SSL certificate—the issue is that you can’t customize it.
+It includes a free SSL certificate, but you can’t customize it.

 I like their pay-per-use pricing model—instead of paying upfront, you pay after you’ve used the service.
-And I don’t know how their support works because, unless there’s a server-side problem, I don’t need web hosting support.
+And I’m not sure how their support works, because unless there’s a server-side issue, I don’t require web hosting support.

-So, Spaceship VPS is suitable if you want to try hosting a website in the US, and also for US VPN servers.
-I mean, there are definitely better VPSs out there.
+Spaceship VPS is suitable if you want to try hosting a website in the US or use US VPN servers.
+I mean, there are definitely better VPS options available.

 Read More: Copy Text From Protected Websites | WP Engine vs Rocket.net